-Model fairness requires the user to evaluate different metrics described in Section 6.
+Model fairness requires the user to evaluate different metrics described in Section 5.4.
 As in the case of data, this version focuses on the fairness assessment of models built on tabular data.
 The standard operating procedure for tabular classification model assessment is as follows:

-- Identify protected attribute(s) (refer to section 5.1).
+- 1. Identify protected attribute(s) (refer to section 5.1).
 One can continue with the same attributes used in data fairness evaluation.
-The same goes for the next two steps. - 2.
+The same goes for the next two steps.
+Note that protected attributes can also be proxies. - 2.
 Identify privileged and unprivileged classes (refer to section 5.2). - 3.
 Identify favourable outcomes (refer to section 5.3). - 4.
 Identify test data for evaluation.
 Consider inputs from the procedures in 6.3.2 in developing the test data.